NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 arbitrary degree (:numref:`rpc_distortion`).
 This can help fit lens distortion where other simpler models cannot.

-The tool ``convert_pinhole_model`` (:numref:`convert_pinhole_model`) can be used to create camera models with RPC distortion.
+The tool ``convert_pinhole_model`` (:numref:`convert_pinhole_model`) can create
+camera models with RPC distortion.

-It is very important for the input distortion coefficients to be modified so they are on the order of 1e-7 or more, as otherwise they will be hard to optimize and may stay small.
-They can be set to this value manually.
+It is very important for the input distortion coefficients to be manually modified so they are on the order of 1e-7 or more, as otherwise they will be hard to optimize and may stay small.

 See :numref:`kaguya_ba` for how to to optimize the lens distortion.
 It is suggested to use interest point matches from disparity (:numref:`dense_ip`).

 .. figure:: images/biradial_err_rpc.png

-  Intersection error examples without modeling distortion (top), and after optimizing the lens distortion using RPC (bottom).
+  Triangulation error (:numref:`triangulation_error`) examples without modeling distortion (top), and after optimizing the lens distortion with RPC (bottom).

 Working with map-projected images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^